Board of Directors & Staff

 Joe Hunt, President

 Joe was raised in Greensboro, NC with short moves to Burlington, Durham, and Winston Salem before moving back to Greensboro for most of his adult life.
-Joe is a retired electrical engineer and has undergraduate and PhD degrees from Duke University and a Masters degree from North Carolina State University, all in electrical engineering.
+Joe is a retired electrical engineer and has undergraduate and PhD degrees from Duke University and a masters degree from North Carolina State University, all in electrical engineering.
 He worked for AT&T for 25 years and then started a Computer Service company in Greensboro and worked there for 20 years.
-He and his wife of more than fifty years, Annette, moved here in 2003.
+He and Annette, his wife of more than 60 years, moved here in 2003.
 They consider New Bern to be a hidden jewel of North Carolina.
 Since moving here Joe devotes his time to Centenary United Methodist Church, the New Bern Historical Society, and the New Bern Farmers Market.
 Joe leads all Historical Society campus maintenance and preservation efforts and helps with the Earth Angels in the garden.

 Kathy Morrison, First Vice-President